Where will my massage or bodywork session take place?

 Men and women with long hair could tie their hair up before laying down on the massage table.

 You will want to remove any jewelry and secure them before your session.
 These items tend to get in the way of movements and strokes sometimes.
-We also suggest removing any earings also.
+We also suggest removing any earings and glasses also.

 Will the practitioner be present when I disrobe?